mindsdb/database-mind-quickstart/README.md

 # Database-Mind Quickstart
-Get started with the Minds Endpoint api’s.
-Minds Endpoint is designed to help AI agents accomplish tasks, accelerating development by connecting any Mind or LLM to your data source with minimal code.
-In this example, a Database Mind is a preconfigured AI system designed to simplify data access and answer questions in plain English directly from a PostgreSQL-compatible database.
-It supports popular databases such as: MySQL, PostgreSQL, Snowflake, Google BigQuery, MariaDB, and ClickHouse.
+Get started with the Minds.
+Minds are AI systems with built-in expertise designed to help AI agents accomplish tasks.
+These plug-and-play systems need little setup.
+Database Mind, the first in our catalog, is designed to simplify data access and answer questions in natural language directly from databases.
+It eliminates the complexity of reasoning and execution loops for data retrieval and can be customized for complex use cases.
+Use a unified, OpenAI-compatible API format to interact with Minds.
+Database Mind supports popular databases such as: MySQL, PostgreSQL, Snowflake, Google BigQuery, MariaDB, and ClickHouse.
 Learn more in [documentation](https://docs.mdb.ai/docs/minds)

 ![image](https://github.com/mindsdb/database-mind-quickstart/assets/5898506/7e9cce25-a5cd-489e-8fe9-3552a0b3ea16)